ebreti/CouseraReprR/PA2.md

 ## 676             STRONG WIND        103      280    5430
 ```

-The second line: properties.
+The second line: **properties**.
-Monetary values: properties and crops.
+Monetary values: *properties* and *crops*.
-The is one separation of figure and expoent, and the codification of the expoents is sometimes weird.
-As "B" are billions, "M" or "m" are millions and "K" are thousands, we normalized the values befores plotting.
+There is one kind of separation of mantissa and exponent, and the codification of the exponents is sometimes weird.
+As "B" are billions, "M" or "m" are millions, and "K" are thousands, we normalized these values befores plotting.
+Some values were missed, but do not impact the results, only billions matters.

 ```r